How to Start an Art Studio

 – Art supplies such as paint, brushes, paper towels, easels, etc.

 If you charge $50 per hour for classes and get 10 people per class 5 days a week, plus $75 per hour for private lessons, and you do 5 per week, you will make $149,500 in revenue per year.

-Filling your classes will be a challenge, so events will be very important to keep your revenue coming in.
-You will need to be creative.
+While this is an overly simple example, filling your art classes will be a challenge, and events will be very important to keep your revenue coming in.
+Being creative will be key!